mhat/yams/doc/api-rest.markdown

   DELETE /memberships
   parameters
+    required _id_ the id of the event, group or project, must be in the URI, this is a bug
-    required _type_ the type, one of event, group or project required _id_   the id of the event, group or project required _member_id_ the id of the user to remove required __method_=DELETE unless your client supports HTTP DELETE.
+    required _type_ the type, one of event, group or project required _member_id_ the id of the user to remove required __method_=DELETE unless your client supports HTTP DELETE.